BigWorldSetup/BigWorldSetup-Tools-AutoIt/README.md

 # README #

-Some old tools for Big World Setup
+Some old tools for Big World Setup, they aren't updated for resent changes and might not work.